Term Life Insurance Quotes

-When you become pregnant, you begin thinking about the world in a different way.
+When you become pregnant, you begin thinking about the world differently.
 Your whole world will soon change forever, and you want to ensure that your child is able to live in a safe environment.
 This includes your financial environment.

-Often times, we have people ask us the question of: “Can I get life insurance if I am pregnant?”
+Oftentimes, we have people ask us the question: “Can I get life insurance if I am pregnant?”
 I wanted to take the time to answer this question in depth in order to give pregnant women and their significant others insight into the life insurance coverage options for pregnant women and to protect your young family.

 This article helps to answer some frequently asked questions about life insurance for pregnant women.

 Yes.
-Life insurance companies will not turn you away because you are pregnant.
-Pregnant women looking for life insurance is not as uncommon as you may think, and thanks to modern technology, pregnancy is not as dangerous as it once was.
+Life insurance companies will not turn you away because you are pregnant unless you are in your third trimester.
+Pregnant women looking for life insurance are not as uncommon as you may think, and thanks to modern technology, pregnancy is not as dangerous as it once was.

 In most cases, being pregnant typically doesn’t even change the rates you are offered.

-However, most insurance companies won’t offer coverage once you pregnancy enters the third trimester.
-Also, your pregnancy weight gain might affect your rates so, for that reason, it might make sense to wait.
+However, most insurance companies won’t offer coverage once your pregnancy enters the third trimester.
+Also, your pregnancy weight gain might affect your rates, so for that reason, it might make sense to wait.

 It is easy to understand how life insurance becomes a thought once you are pregnant.
 You are turning a new leaf and will now need to be more responsible than you have ever been in your life.